CastleCorp/anotha.one/README.md

 # anotha.one
-Generate some that cloth talk, inspired by DJ Khaled
+Generate some of that cloth talk, inspired by DJ Khaled.